scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 simulated and *experimental* arrival times as the algorithm adjust the equation of state.
-Similar results are shown in Figure :ref:`fig-fve-gun` , where the significant error in velocity history at early times is reduced by and order of magnitude as the optimized EOS model approached the *true* EOS.
+Similar results are shown in Figure :ref:`fig-fve-gun` , where the significant error in velocity history at early times is reduced by an order of magnitude as the optimized EOS model approached the *true* EOS.

 .. figure:: scipy2016_figure3.png